 I shared this one day with a pastor friend of mine.
 His response explained to me why his church was dying.
 He said, “I don’t have time to daydream.
 I have too much stuff to do each day.”
 Now keep in mind his church was over 50 years old and had less than 100 members.
-And he had too much “stuff” to do-impossible unless he was smothering them to death.
-What a waste of a life.
+And he had too much “stuff” to do … Impossible! unless he was smothering his members to death.
+What a waste of a life and a ministry!

 Every successful person I’ve ever known daydreams about what could be.
-Some even actually put it on their calendar.
+Some actually schedule daydreaming time on their calendar.
 I haven’t been able to do that.
 I just let it happen when it wants to.

-When was the last time you dreamed about something you feel is impossible?
-If you never have you might find that some things you thought were impossible just seemed that way.
+When was the last time you dreamed about something you felt was impossible?
+If you never have, give it a try.
+You might find that some things you thought were impossible just seemed that way.